saradhix/c_pointer_faqs/chapter1.md

 ```

 ####What does de-referencing mean ?
-A pointer stores an address in it, and obtaining the value at that address is known as dereferencing the pointer.
-This is usually done by prepending a “*” before the variable name.
+A pointer stores an address in it.
+Fetch the value at that address is known as dereferencing the pointer.
+This is usually done by prepending a * before the variable name.
 The below example prints the value stored in the variable x using pointer p which holds the address of x.
 ```C
 int x=10;
 int *p=&x;